RajatJangra2653/ai-developer/Labs/lab-01.md

 In this task, you will explore different flow types in Azure AI Foundry by creating a AI hub through Azure portal, then deploying the GPT-4o model, and testing its capabilities in the playground from the Azure AI Foundry.

->**Note:** If you are not able to deploy the following models in your Azure OpenAI resource:
+>**Note:** If you are not able to deploy the following model in your Azure OpenAI resource:
     - GPT-4o
-    - Text-embedding-ada-002
 > Please use the alternative models listed below:
-    - text-embedding-3-large (Replacement for text-embedding-ada-002)
     - gpt-4o-mini (Replacement for GPT-4o)
 These models are fully compatible with the lab exercises and will allow you to complete all steps without issues